Soreine/blog/_posts/2016-04-17-deafeating-the-fear.md

 So yeah, breaking the ice of perfection and the fear that accompanies it is my main motivation here.
 But there are others, of course:

 Improving writing skills
-: This general skill, in turns, improves analytical skills, English skill (French is my mother tongue), and oral communication.
+: This general skill, in turn, improves analytical skills, English skill (French is my mother tongue), and oral communication.

 Digging subjects deeper
 : Because writing requires to research your subject thoroughly, you end up more knowledgable about it.